 In some circumstances, an author who publishes defamatory matter about a group or class of persons may be liable to an individual member of the group or class.
 This may occur when: (1) the communication refers to a group or class so small that a reader or listener can reasonably understand that the matter refers to the plaintiff; and (2) the reader or listener can reasonably conclude that the communication refers to the individual based on the circumstances of the publication.

 Libel and slander claims can be complicated.
 Whether a claim will succeed depends on the details of the statements made and their context.
-A local attorney can give you a free initial case review and help determine your rights before you find yourself in court.
+A local defamation attorney can help you understand the law and help determine your rights before you find yourself in court.
+Learn more today.